StanfordSpezi/Spezi/Sources/SecureStorage/SecureStorage.docc/SecureStorage.md

 ### Deleting Credentials

-This example shows how to delete the previously stored set of credentials.
+The ``SecureStorage/SecureStorage`` component enables the deletion of a previously stored set of credentials.

 ```swift
 do {